survivorbat/rabbitmq-miffy-wrapper/README.md

 ![GitHub](https://img.shields.io/github/license/survivorbat/rabbitmq-miffy-wrapper)

+*🎉 Version 2.0.0 has just been released! 🎉*

 This is a wrapper library for the RabbitMQ Client in dotnetcore.
 These packages allow you to easily set up event listeners and command listeners using RabbitMQ.